-- If you have not earned your High School Diploma/HSE certificate - If you have your High School Diploma/HSE but it has been a while since you have went to school - If you took the COMPASS or ACCUPLACER test and tested into developmental education courses.
+- If you have not earned your High School Diploma/HSE certificate - If you have your High School Diploma/HSE but it has been a while since you have gone to school - If you took the COMPASS or ACCUPLACER test and tested into developmental education courses.

-If you would like to find out if you qualify for the MI-BEST program, contact the MI-BEST navigator at 662-621-4301.
+If you would like to find out if you qualify for the MI-BEST program, contact the College and Career navigator at 662-621-4316.